jozu-ai/kitops/docs/src/docs/cli/installation.md

 kit version
 ```

-This command should display the version number of `kit` you have installed, indicating that the installation was successful.
+This command should display the version number of the Kit CLI you have installed, indicating that the installation was successful.

 ### Follow the Quick Start